 As a result, the 73rd Constitution Amendment Act (1992) was enacted.

-The conformity legislations were made by all the state of India in 1994.
+The conformity legislation was made by all the states of India in 1994.